makhoulshbeeb/skill-ex/README.md

    npm install
    npm run dev
    ```

-3. Follow the .env.example files on each of submodules to set up your environment variables
+3. Follow the .env.example files on each submodules to set up your environment variables

 4. Install NPM packages and run frontend
    ```sh
    cd skill-ex-front/SkillEx